tys-adventure/nsc-carbon-footprint-calculator/README.md

-Here you go, Peak — a full-blown README you can drop straight into your repo as README.md.
-I’ll assume:
-	•	Repo name: nsc-carbon-footprint-calculator
-	•	App file: nsc_web_co2_streamlit.py

-You can tweak naming if needed.

-⸻

 # 🌱 Nani Summit Creative – Website CO₂ Estimator

 A lightweight web tool for estimating the **per-page-view CO₂ emissions** of a website, comparing: